ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

        *NOTE* Ser_location_description updated

 * Kavl  **CHECK** location : "Near the Øresund (Sound) strait, outlet of Lake Vombsjön 45 km from the sea."
-        **CHECK** Ascending small eels caught in an eel pass.
+        **CHECK** comment : Ascending small eels caught in an eel pass.

-* Laga   **CHECK** Swedish west coast, hydropower station ca 10 km from the sea.
+* Laga   **CHECK** location : Swedish west coast, hydropower station ca 10 km from the sea.
-         **CHECK** Ascending small eels caught in an eel pass at a hydro power station.
+         **CHECK** comment : Ascending small eels caught in an eel pass at a hydro power station.
 Though classified as a yellow eel series, there is always a high percentage of YOY elvers from this site.

 * Morr  **CHECK** location : Station located on the Mörrumån river flowing to the southern coast of Sweden, the station is quite far upstream the river.
           **CHECK** comment : Ascending yellow eels at a hydro power station.
 The series is complete since 1960.